 Discover the career path of Jennifer Garner, from the first major opportunity to industry-changing achievements.

-In 1992, Jennifer Garner worked at the Timber Lake Playhouse in Mount Carroll, Illinois, where she performed and assisted with set building and ticket sales.
+In 1992, Jennifer Garner worked at the Timber Lake Playhouse in Mount Carroll, Illinois, performing various tasks including selling tickets, building sets, and cleaning venues.

-In 1993, Jennifer Garner worked at the Barn Theatre in Augusta, Michigan, as part of her summer stock theatre experience.
+In 1993, Jennifer Garner worked at the Barn Theatre in Augusta, Michigan, as well as working in summer stock theatre.

-In 1995, Jennifer Garner moved to New York City and began working as an understudy for a Roundabout Theatre Company production and made her on-screen debut in "Zoya".
+In 1995, Jennifer Garner moved to New York City and worked as an understudy for a Roundabout Theatre Company production of "A Month in the Country".
+She also appeared as Melissa Gilbert's daughter in the romance miniseries "Zoya".

-In 1996, Jennifer Garner played an Amish woman in the television movie "Harvest of Fire" and a shopkeeper in the Western miniseries "Dead Man's Walk".
+In 1996, Jennifer Garner played an Amish woman in the television movie "Harvest of Fire", a shopkeeper in the Western miniseries "Dead Man's Walk", and appeared in "Spin City", "Swift Justice", and "Law & Order".

-In 1998, Jennifer Garner appeared in an episode of "Fantasy Island" and was cast as a series regular in the Fox drama "Significant Others."
-Her most significant role of 1998 was in J. J. Abrams' college drama series "Felicity".
+In 1998, Jennifer Garner appeared in an episode of "Fantasy Island" and was cast as a series regular in the Fox drama "Significant Others".
+She also had a role in J. J. Abrams' college drama series "Felicity".

-In 1999, Jennifer Garner was cast as a series regular in the Fox drama series, "Time of Your Life," and she appeared in the miniseries "Aftershock: Earthquake in New York" and in two episodes of "The Pretender".
+In 1999, Jennifer Garner was cast as a series regular in the Fox drama series "Time of Your Life".
+She also appeared in the miniseries "Aftershock: Earthquake in New York" and in two episodes of "The Pretender".

 In 2000, Jennifer Garner played the girlfriend of Ashton Kutcher's character in the comedy "Dude, Where's My Car?".

-In 2002, Jennifer Garner filmed a television advertisement for Corey Palumbo, a Democratic candidate for the West Virginia House of Delegates.
+In 2002, Jennifer Garner filmed a television advertisement for her childhood friend Corey Palumbo, who was running for the West Virginia House of Delegates.

-In 2002, Jennifer Garner had a role in the crime comedy-drama film "Catch Me If You Can", after Steven Spielberg personally offered her the part.
+In 2002, Jennifer Garner played a high-class call girl in the crime comedy-drama film "Catch Me If You Can", after being offered the role by Steven Spielberg.

-In 2002, Jennifer Garner sang a version of the song "Since I Fell For You" on an episode of Alias, titled "Rendezvous", and wrote her own lyrics for the song.
+In 2002, Jennifer Garner sang a version of "Since I Fell For You" in an episode of Alias, to which she wrote her own lyrics.

-In 2003, Jennifer Garner played Elektra in the action superhero film "Daredevil" and voiced herself in an episode of "The Simpsons".
+In 2003, Jennifer Garner played Elektra in the action superhero film "Daredevil".
+She also voiced herself in an episode of "The Simpsons".

-In 2004, Jennifer Garner starred in the romantic comedy "13 Going on 30", which was widely praised.
+In 2004, Jennifer Garner received recognition for her starring role in the romantic comedy "13 Going on 30".

-In 2005, Jennifer Garner reprised the character of Elektra in the Daredevil spin-off film "Elektra".
+In 2005, Jennifer Garner reprised the character of Elektra in the "Daredevil" spin-off film "Elektra"; it was a box office and critical failure.

 In 2006, Jennifer Garner spoke at a rally in support of Democratic congressional candidate Jerry McNerney in Pleasanton, California.

-In 2007, Jennifer Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund.
+In 2007, Jennifer Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund and stated that she was "not a particularly outwardly political person".

-In 2007, after a break, Jennifer Garner returned to work with a supporting role in "Juno" and played an FBI investigator in "The Kingdom".
+In 2007, Jennifer Garner returned to work after a break and played a supporting role in "Juno", marking a turning point in her career.
+She also played an FBI investigator in the action thriller "The Kingdom".

-In late 2007, Jennifer Garner played Roxanne in "Cyrano de Bergerac" on Broadway and became a spokesperson for Neutrogena.
+In late 2007, Jennifer Garner played Roxanne in "Cyrano de Bergerac" on Broadway.
+She also became a spokesperson for Neutrogena skin care brand in 2007.

 In 2008, Jennifer Garner hosted two fundraisers for Barack Obama during the 2008 Democratic Primary.

-In 2009, Jennifer Garner became an artist ambassador for Save the Children USA, promoting literacy, nutrition, and early education.
+In 2009, Jennifer Garner became an artist ambassador for Save the Children USA, promoting literacy, nutrition, and early education efforts.

-In 2009, Jennifer Garner starred in Ricky Gervais's directorial debut, "The Invention of Lying", playing the love interest.
+In 2009, Jennifer Garner starred in Ricky Gervais's directorial debut, "The Invention of Lying", playing the love interest of the first human with the ability to lie.

-In 2010, Jennifer Garner appeared in Garry Marshall's ensemble romantic comedy "Valentine's Day", sharing scenes with Ashton Kutcher, Jessica Biel, and Patrick Dempsey.
+In 2010, Jennifer Garner starred in the ensemble romantic comedy "Valentine's Day", sharing scenes with Ashton Kutcher, Jessica Biel, and Patrick Dempsey.

-In 2011, Jennifer Garner had a supporting role as a villainous deranged bride in the comedy "Arthur", a remake of the 1981 film of the same name.
+In 2011, Jennifer Garner had a supporting role as a villainous deranged bride in the comedy "Arthur", a remake of the 1981 film.

 In 2011, Jennifer Garner partnered with Frigidaire as part of her work with Save the Children.

-In 2012, Jennifer Garner played a mother in "The Odd Life of Timothy Green" and produced and starred in the satirical comedy "Butter".
+In 2012, Jennifer Garner played a mother in "The Odd Life of Timothy Green" and produced and starred in the satirical comedy "Butter", also became a spokesperson for Luvo and appeared in YouTube short Serena.

-In 2013, Jennifer Garner starred in Dallas Buyers Club as a doctor treating AIDS patients, which garnered acclaim.
-Also in 2013, she became the first celebrity spokesperson for Max Mara.
+In 2013, Jennifer Garner reunited with Matthew McConaughey in Dallas Buyers Club, portraying a doctor treating AIDS patients and became the first celebrity spokesperson for Max Mara.

-In 2013, Jennifer Garner took her daughter Violet to a Save the Children gala, marking her first public event.
+In 2013, Jennifer Garner took her eldest daughter Violet to a Save the Children gala in New York to show her the commitment to making the world a better place.

 In 2014, Jennifer Garner donated $25,000 to the campaign of Democratic politician Wendy Davis.